 More than 162,968 pounds of food later, the UF Field and Fork Pantry is set to make an appearance on the online platform for NBC’s “Today” show.

-The show is interested in learning more about the Alan and Kathy Hitchcock Field and Fork Pantry located on the UF campus, said Ambre Hobson, assistant director of the Care Area for the Dean of Students Office.
+The show is interested in learning more about the Alan and Cathy Hitchcock Field and Fork Pantry located on the UF campus, said Ambre Hobson, assistant director of the Care Area for the Dean of Students Office.

 The Food for Fines program that took place in early April got the attention of the show, Hobson said.
 Topics covered by the show will range from specifics of the program to the mission of the Field and Fork Pantry.